lbryio/lbry-desktop/README.md

 ## Security

 We take security seriously.
 Please contact security@lbry.com regarding any security issues.
 Our PGP key is [here](https://keybase.io/lbry/key.asc) if you need it.
+All releases are signed by [Sean Yesmunt](https://keybase.io/seanyesmunt/key.asc).

 ## Contact